aka: Visible Laser Beams

 - For a while it was indeed common for weapons (especially DM Rs and sniper rifles) to be issued with a mountable laser accessory, but not for sighting.
 "Flashers" are barrel mounted lasers that produce the same effect as a laser sight, but are intended for blinding opponents by shinning the beam into their eyes.
 The practice was incredibly effective but since the blinding was more often then not permanent, these were banned by the Geneva convention.
 The Us air force recently made a flasher that always causes temporary blindness, but it is an entire non-lethal rifle rather than an accessory.

 - Tasers often have laser sights as well.
 However they are more effective than on firearms due to the short range and general inaccuracy of a standard taser.
+The intimidation factor is also more justified in law enforcement as taser use is much less restricted that firearm use(obviously) and the appearance of a dot on someone along with a threat to use a taser can often get someone to surrender.

 - While lasers are often depicted in use by hostage-rescue teams, this would be disastrous in real life, and is not done.
 Imagine you and your teammates burst into a room and find an Axe Crazy perp holding a gun to the hostage's head.
 You all raise your weapons, and see two lasers on the perp's face, two on the hostage.
 You have one second to guess which is yours... oops, too late.